xaur/dcrfun/README.md

-The goal is to improve stakeholder brain oxygen saturation to aid better governance decisions.
+Improve stakeholder brain oxygen saturation to aid better governance decisions.

 Contributions are welcome: must be relevant to Decred, not overly offensive, dates in UTC, both new and retrospective items are accepted.